pavan-kumar-arepu/APKNetworkTracker/README.md

 </p>

 ## Getting Started with APKNetworkTracker
 You can integrate APKNetworkTracker into your project using Swift Package Manager (SPM).
-The package is hosted on GitHub.
+The package is hosted here: https://github.com/pavan-kumar-arepu/APKNetworkTracker-Package.

 - SwiftUI Integration Example
 ```import SwiftUI